 Contractors and temporary workers are a specific risk

-- Issue them with their own passwords, and give them the absolute minimum of access to your system.
+- Issue them with their own passwords.
+Only give them limited access to your systems.

-- Create accounts that expire automatically for temporary staff.
+- Create accounts for temporary staff that expire automatically.

 Your security will not work unless you set up good procedures and follow them